button/privacy-proxy/README.md

 # Privacy Proxy

-> The best way to prevent leaking information is to prevent taking informatin.
+> The best way to prevent leaking information is to prevent taking information.

 Privacy Proxy is a reverse proxy designed for filtering in-bound data streams to your organization free of any Personally Identifiable Information.
 By default,